Applies to: SQL Server (all supported versions) Azure SQL Managed Instance

 Data Definition Language (DDL) Statements (Transact-SQL) for CREATE, ALTER, and DROP statements

 See the previously published documentation for Service Broker concepts and for development and management tasks.
-This documentation is not reproduced in the SQL Server 2017 documentation due to the small number of changes in Service Broker in SQL Server 2017.
+This documentation is not reproduced in the SQL Server documentation due to the small number of changes in Service Broker in recent versions of SQL Server.

 What's new in Service Broker